 - audio or text communications between you and the accuser that may reveal the accuser’s motives; and

-As long as the defense attorney can raise a reasonable doubt about your guilt, the criminal charges should be dropped.
+The criminal charges should be dropped as long as your defense attorney can raise a reasonable doubt about your guilt.

-3.4.
-No apprehension of immediate bodily harm (for assault charges only)
+There Was No Apprehension of Immediate Bodily Harm (for assault charges only)

 The definition of “assault” under NRS 200.471 is putting someone in reasonable apprehension of immediate bodily harm.
 Therefore, a possible defense to assault charges is to argue that the alleged victim’s apprehension was unreasonable and/or that the harm was not immediate.
 For example,